 Project Background and Information

-The killing of George Floyd in May 2020 had a profound effect on the understanding of institutional racism in the global north.
+The killing of George Floyd in May 2020 had a profound effect on the understanding of institutional racism in the developed world.
 Within Unite Students it empowered Black employees to speak about their experiences, which in turn challenged Unite Students to accelerate their diversity and inclusion work and improve their understanding of how to lead such change at a senior level.

 Both the purpose-built student accommodation (PBSA) sector and university accommodation teams are predominantly led by white people, as evidenced by the lack of diversity in senior leadership teams and in professional bodies.
 This has led Unite Students to question how well this sector, serves the needs of Black students.